jiayinghsu/visuomotor-adaptation-strategy/README.md

 # Visuomotor Adaptation Strategy
-Please use, cite, and contribute to Social Distance App!
+Please use, cite, and contribute to Visuomotor Adaptation Strategy!
 If you have questions, please submit them via the [GitHub issue page](https://github.com/jiayinghsu/visuomotor_adaptation_strategy/issues).
 ***

 ## Introduction